 Bearded Dragons Vs Iguanas: Difference in Cost

 Naturally, where you purchase your reptile will always affect the price.

 I recommend purchasing from a reputable breeder or animal rescue which is more times than not, priced cheaper or competitive to that of a pet store.

 Also, when you go through a breeder or rescue, you also increase your chances of obtaining a healthier pet as these animals are often cared for much better.

-For bearded dragons, you can expect to pay anywhere from $20 to $150, with babies being on the cheaper end of the spectrum.
+For bearded dragon price, you can expect to pay anywhere from $20 to $150, with babies being on the cheaper end of the spectrum.

 Iguanas will, of course, vary in price depending on their breed with Green Iguanas being the cheapest.